fhildeb/lukso-node-guide/docs/guides/modifications/service-automation.md

 ## 7. Restart the Node

-After setting up the service and configuring file access, you can enable and start the systemd service.
+After setting up the service and configuring file access, you can enable and start the system service.

 **7.1 Enable Start Boot**: Enable autostarts of the node process during system boot.